Bestbynature/Morse-Code-Interpreter/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to use this medium to appreciate [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for giving the original design idea
+I would like to use this medium to appreciate [Microverse](https://microverse.org)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>